 What might -YOU- have in common with:

 President John Adams, Julia Child, Bing Crosby, Cokie Roberts, Hugh Hefner, Richard Gere, Ralph Waldo Emerson, Duke Snider, Amelia Earhart, Katharine Hepburn, Laura Ingalls Wilder, Henry Wadsworth Longfellow, Sally Field, Presidents George H.W. and George W. Bush, Dick and Jerry Van Dyke, Marilyn Monroe, Astronaut Alan B. Shepard RADM (USN), President Franklin Delano Roosevelt, Clint Eastwood, Dr. (not Mister) Spock, Alec Baldwin, Humphrey Bogart, Grandma Moses, Christopher Lloyd, Orson Welles, 3/5ths of ‘The Beach Boys’, Chevy Chase, and many others?

 . . .
 Perhaps more than you thought!

-For millions of living Americans, their family’s actual ‘Ellis Island Moment’ occurred in December 1620 on a frozen, lonely and frightening stretch of Cape Cod beach at the edge of the Nauset, Patuxet and Wampanoag homelands, at a place called “Patuxet”.
+For millions of living Americans, their family’s actual ‘Ellis Island Moment’ occurred in December 1620 on a frozen, lonely and frightening stretch of Cape Cod beach in the Nauset and Wampanoag homelands, at a place called “Patuxet”.
 For these ‘Saints’ and ‘Strangers’ the next few years would be more difficult, dangerous, and wonderful than they could ever have imagined.
 They suffered severely, persevered, made alliances, adapted and survived, and their story is at the very beginning of our country’s first steps toward independence.